nasuni-labs/nasuni-dashboards/README.md

 5. If using the Global GFA Telemetry API data source, download the [GFAAppliances.json](GFAAppliances.json) and [GFAVolumes.json](GFAVolumes.json) dashboard templates from Nasuni labs.

 6. From the Grafana left navigation bar, click the plus icon, then click the **Import** link.
 On the Import page, click **Import** and upload the first JSON file downloaded in step 5, accepting the defaults and saving the configuration.
-Repeat for the second files.
+Repeat for the second file.

 Troubleshooting
 =================